 5. Nettle

-The nettle is a plant that can reach 1.6 meters in height.
+The nettle is a plant that can reach 1.60 meters in height.
 Its stinging leaves cause itching, but it is an excellent food, infusion, and dietary supplement.

 What is a urinary tract infection?

-Causes of urinary tract infection
+Origin of urinary tract infection

-Most urinary tract infections are of bacterial origin, but they can also be caused by fungi and, in rare cases, by viruses.
+Most urinary tract infections are of bacterial origin but they can also be caused by fungi and, in rare cases, by viruses.

 Most of the time, bacteria travel up the urethra and colonize the bladder (cystitis).

-Symptoms of urinary tract infection
+Symptoms of a urinary tract infection

 Among the most common symptoms of urinary tract infection are:

-- a very frequent need to urinate
+- the very frequent need to urinate

-- a burning sensation during urination
+- a burning sensation when urinating

 - the presence of blood and pus in the urine